Võ Nguyên Giáp: Vietnam War

 In October 1972, the negotiators came close to agreeing to a formula to end the conflict.
-The proposal was that the remaining U.S. troops would withdraw from South Vietnam in exchange for a cease-fire and the return of American prisoners held by Hà Nội.
+The proposal was that the remaining U.S. troops would withdraw from South Vietnam in exchange for a cease-fire and the return of American prisoners held by North Vietnam.
 It was also agreed that the governments in North and South Vietnam would remain in power, and reunification would be "carried out step by step through peaceful means".
-Although the North's Nguyễn Huệ Offensive during the spring of 1972 was beaten back with high casualties, the proposal did not require them to leave the South.
-PAVN would thus be able to maintain a foothold in South Vietnam from which to launch future offensives.
+Although the North's Easter Offensive of 1972 had been beaten back with high casualties, the proposal did not require them to leave the South.
+PAVN would thus be able to maintain control of considerable territory in South Vietnam from which to launch future offensives.

-In an effort to put pressure on both North and South Vietnam during the negotiations, President Nixon ordered a series of air raids on Hanoi and Haiphong, codenamed Operation Linebacker II.
-The operation ended on 29 December 1972, after 12 days with 42 U.S. casualties and over 1600 N.Vietnamese killed.
+In an effort to put pressure on both North and South Vietnam during the negotiations, Nixon ordered a series of air raids on Hanoi and Haiphong, codenamed Operation Linebacker II.
+The operation ended on 29 December 1972, after 12 days with 42 U.S. casualties and over 1,600 North Vietnamese killed.
 North Vietnam then agreed to sign the Paris Peace Accords that had been proposed in October, although with added conditions favorable to both the U.S. and to North Vietnam.
 South Vietnam objected, but had little choice but to accept it.

-The last U.S. combat troops had left in August 1972.
-The remaining US military personnel (except for the staff of the Defense Attache's Office and the US Embassy's Marine guards) completed their withdrawal in March 1973.
+The last U.S. military personnel (except for the staff of the Defense Attache's Office and the US Embassy's Marine Security Guards) completed their withdrawal in March 1973.
 Despite the agreement, there was no end in fighting.
-South Vietnamese attempts to regain communist controlled territory inspired their opponents to change strategy.
+South Vietnamese attempts to regain communist-controlled territory inspired their opponents to change strategy.
 Communist leaders met in Hanoi in March for a series of meetings to plan for a massive offensive against the South.
 In June 1973, the U.S. Congress passed the Case–Church Amendment, which prohibited any further U.S. military involvement, and the PAVN supply routes could operate normally without any fear of U.S. bombing.

 Fall of Saigon

-The standard view of this period is that after Ho Chi Minh's death in September 1969, Giáp lost a power struggle in 1972 shortly after the failed Easter Offensive where he was blamed by the Politburo for the offensive's failure.
+The Western view of this period is that after Ho Chi Minh's death in September 1969, Giáp lost a power struggle in 1972 shortly after the failed Easter Offensive where he was blamed by the Politburo for the offensive's failure.
 Giáp was recalled to Hanoi where he was replaced as field commander of the PAVN and from then on watched subsequent events from the sidelines, with the glory of victory in 1975 going to the chief of the general staff, General Văn Tiến Dũng.
-Giáp's role in the 1975 victory is largely ignored by official Vietnamese accounts.
+Giáp's contribution to the 1975 victory is largely ignored by official Vietnamese accounts.